rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/PeriPeriSauce.rst

 Directions
 ----------

-1. If you are using fresh red chiles - it is important that they be red, for the proper colour of piri piri - chop them roughly.
-If you really want to make this authentic, find yourself the tiny "bird's eye" chiles, which are appallingly hot.
-Any hot chile will do, though.
+1. If using fresh red chiles, chop them roughly.
+They must be red for the proper colour of peri peri.
+For real heat, hunt down the tiny bird's eye chiles, which are appallingly hot, but any hot chile works.
-2. Throw everything into a food processor except the oil.
+2. Throw everything except the oil into a food processor.
 Buzz on high until smooth.
-3. Once the sauce begins to get smooth, drizzle in the oil slowly while the machine is running.
-Once it is all incorporated, put the sauce in a glass jar and let stand at room temperature for up to a day.
+3. Once the sauce starts to smooth out, drizzle in the oil slowly with the machine running.
+Once it is all incorporated, transfer to a glass jar and let stand at room temperature up to a day.
 4. For longer storage, seal in a jar and keep in the fridge up to a month.